-If you are heading out for any one of these reasons, it’s advised you stay 1.5 metres away from other people at all times and wash your hands as soon as you get home.
+If you are heading out for whatever reason, it’s advised you stay 1.5 metres away from other people at all times and wash your hands as soon as you get home.
 But what are we to do with our clothes that may be exposed to germs in the outings?

 A such, it is considered good practice to remove ‘outside clothes’ and launder them as soon as you get home before properly before settling into your furniture.

 Below, we’re bringing you the science-approved tips to disinfecting clothes after outside exposure.